 Please refer to Annex C for the detailed computation of the RA interest rate.

 The Basic Healthcare Sum (BHS) is the estimated savings required for basic subsidised healthcare needs in old age.
-The BHS needs to be adjusted yearly for members below age 65 to keep pace with growth in Medisave withdrawals.
+The BHS is adjusted yearly for members below age 65 to keep pace with the growth in Medisave withdrawals.
 Once members reach age 65, their BHS will be fixed for the rest of their lives.

-For members aged 66 and above in 2017, their cohort BHS has been fixed and will remain unchanged at $49,800.
+For members aged 66 and above in 2018, their cohort BHS had already been fixed and will remain unchanged.